 In some cases, a specialist will inject a dye into a blood vessel in your groin, which travels through blood vessels to your spine and reveals tumors or other abnormalities.

-An MRI may be repeated over time to monitor the progression of syringomyelia.
+You might have repeated MRI scans over time to monitor the progression of syringomyelia.

 Treatment for syringomyelia depends on the severity and progression of your signs and symptoms.

-If syringomyelia is discovered on an MRI scan that's done for an unrelated reason, and syringomyelia isn't causing signs or symptoms, monitoring with periodic MRI and neurological exams may be all that's needed.
+If syringomyelia isn't causing signs or symptoms, monitoring with periodic MRI and neurological exams might be all you need.

-If syringomyelia is causing signs and symptoms that interfere with your daily life, or if signs and symptoms rapidly worsen, your doctor will usually recommend surgery.
+If syringomyelia is causing signs and symptoms that interfere with your life, or if signs and symptoms rapidly worsen, your doctor will likely recommend surgery.

-Several types of surgery options are available to reduce pressure on your brain and spinal cord.
-Surgery types include:
+To reduce pressure on your brain and spinal cord, surgery options include:

-This surgery can reduce pressure on your brain and spinal cord, restore the normal flow of cerebrospinal fluid, and may improve or resolve syringomyelia.
+- Treating Chiari malformation.
+If syringomyelia is caused by Chiari malformation, surgery might involve removing a small section of bone at the back of your skull.
+This surgery can reduce pressure on your brain and spinal cord, restore the normal flow of cerebrospinal fluid, and might improve or resolve syringomyelia.

 - Draining the syrinx.
-To drain the syrinx, your doctor will surgically insert a drainage system, called a shunt.
+Your doctor will surgically insert a drainage system, called a shunt.
 It consists of a flexible tube that keeps fluid from the syrinx flowing in the desired direction.
 One end of the tubing is placed in the syrinx, and the other is placed in another area of your body such as your abdomen.

 - Removing the obstruction.
-If something within your spinal cord, such as a tumor or a bony growth, is hindering the normal flow of cerebrospinal fluid, surgically removing the obstruction may restore the normal flow and allow fluid to drain from the syrinx.
+If something within your spinal cord, such as a tumor or a bony growth, is hindering the flow of cerebrospinal fluid, surgically removing the obstruction might restore the flow and allow fluid to drain from the syrinx.

 - Correcting the abnormality.
-If a spinal abnormality is hindering the normal flow of cerebrospinal fluid, surgery to correct it, such as releasing a tethered spinal cord, may restore normal fluid flow and allow the syrinx to drain.
+If a spinal abnormality is hindering the flow of cerebrospinal fluid, surgery to correct it, such as releasing a tethered spinal cord, might restore fluid flow and allow the syrinx to drain.

-Surgery doesn't always effectively restore the flow of cerebrospinal fluid, and the syrinx may remain, despite efforts to drain the fluid from it.
+Surgery doesn't always restore the flow of cerebrospinal fluid, and the syrinx might remain, despite efforts to drain the fluid from it.

-Follow-up care after surgery is critical because syringomyelia may recur.
+Syringomyelia can recur after surgery.
 You'll need regular examinations with your doctor, including periodic MRIs, to assess the outcome of surgery.

-The syrinx may grow over time, requiring additional treatment.
-Even after treatment, some signs and symptoms of syringomyelia may remain, as a syrinx can cause permanent spinal cord and nerve damage.
+The syrinx can grow over time, requiring additional treatment.
+Even after treatment, some signs and symptoms of syringomyelia can remain, as a syrinx can cause permanent spinal cord and nerve damage.

 Lifestyle and home remedies

-Taking the following steps may help reduce the effects of syringomyelia on your daily living.
+The following steps might help reduce the effects of syringomyelia.

-If you've been diagnosed with syringomyelia, avoid any activity that involves heavy lifting, straining or putting excessive force on your spine.
+Avoid activity that involves heavy lifting, straining or putting force on your spine.

 Consider physical therapy

-If syringomyelia causes ongoing neurological problems that decrease your mobility and activity, such as muscle weakness, pain, fatigue or stiffness, a physical therapist may be able to create an exercise program for you that can help reduce these symptoms.
+If syringomyelia causes neurological problems that decrease your mobility and activity, such as muscle weakness, pain, fatigue or stiffness, a physical therapist might be able to create an exercise program for you that can help reduce these symptoms.

 Talk to your doctor about physical therapists in your area who have expertise in neurological conditions.